santosh-datahub/Pizza_sales/README.md

 ### 🎯 Short Description / Purpose
 The Pizza Sales Report Dashboard helps analyze pizza sales across multiple metrics such as revenue, order quantity, category, and size.
 Designed for business owners and analysts, it offers a complete view of product performance, customer preferences, and time-based trends to drive smarter decisions.

 ### 🧰 Tech Stack
 The dashboard was developed using the following tools and technologies:

 📊 Power BI Desktop – For building interactive and responsive data visuals

-📂 Power Query – For cleaning, shaping, and transforming raw data
+🟧 Power Query – For cleaning, shaping, and transforming raw data
 🧠 DAX (Data Analysis Expressions) – For calculated fields, KPIs, and custom logic
 🧩 Data Modeling – Creating relationships between tables (orders, products, sizes, categories)

-📁 File Format – .pbix (Power BI), and .png (for visuals/snapshots)
+🗃️ File Format – .pbix (Power BI), and .png (for visuals/snapshots)
+🛢️ SQL – For querying and extracting data from databases before importing to Power BI

  ### 📦 Data Source
 Source: Internal pizza sales transaction dataset